SpaceMonkeyFX/cmd_cert_importer/README.md

 CMD certificate importer

 Run InstallCert.bat as Administrator
-HAve only one PEM and DER file in the same directory as .bat script
+Have only one PEM and DER file in the same directory as .bat script